AstraZeneca-NGS/VarDictJava/Readme.md

     The lowest frequency in a normal sample allowed for a putative somatic mutations.
 Defaults to `0.05`
 - `-I INT`
     The indel size.
 Default: 120bp
-- `-th threads`
+- `-th [threads]`
     Threads count.
-If omitted, the number of threads equals to number of processor cores.
+Default: 1 thread.
+If 'threads' is omitted, the number of threads equals to number of processor cores.

 ##Output columns